fbsarracini/jarvis-infra/README.md

 | `monitoring` | Prometheus, Grafana |
 | `apps` | General applications |

+## Contributing

+Contributions and bug reports are welcome.
+Please keep the [scope](#️-scope--limitations) in mind.

+### Reporting Issues

+1. Check [existing issues](https://github.com/fabiosobottka/jarvis-infra/issues) to avoid duplicates.
+2. Open a new issue and include:
+   - **Description** — what you expected vs. what happened
+   - **Steps to reproduce** — minimal commands or config to trigger the problem
+   - **Environment** — GPU model, VRAM, OS version, K3s version (`k3s --version`)
+   - **Logs** — relevant output from `make validate`, `kubectl describe`, or `journalctl -u k3s`

+### Suggesting Changes

+Open an issue before submitting a PR for non-trivial changes.
+This avoids wasted effort if the change is out of scope.

+---

 ## Known Risks

 Most component versions are pinned in `scripts/versions.env` to avoid unexpected breakage.
 Two external dependencies cannot be fully pinned: